|Come visit Dr Matt at Facebook|

 Let me explain why "doing your best" . . . is not good enough, and that being "perfect" is precisely what Christ meant.

 The Two-Fold Nature of Being Human

-To arrive at no-stress, peace-filled perfection, it is essential to understand the two-fold nature of being human:
+To enjoy no-stress, peace-filled perfection, we must understand the two-fold nature of being human:

 Our mortal existence is manifest as both "body" and "being" simultaneously.
 Being human means being physically embodied, AND through the mobilization of our Body, we express the emotional tone and intention of our Being.
 Here's an important idea to grasp:

 The outward actions of the Body, compared to the inward

 Body.
 Bodily efforts of human doings are constrained by the gravity of physical limits: Bodies can only jump so high and run so fast.
 Therefore, in efforts of physical performance, efforts of human doings, all you can ever do IS . . .
 "Do Your Best."